bennetthardwick/stripe-wrapper/README.md

 # stripe-wrapper
-A wrapper of the stripe wrapper of the stripe API
+A TypeScript wrapper of the stripe wrapper of the stripe API following the Fluent Interface design pattern.
+Currently a work in progress.